rzajac/docmd/docs/Kicaj-DocMd-Structure.md

 -------

 #### $structurePath
-The path to the structure file.
+The path to the structure.xml file.

 ```php
 protected string $structurePath